Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 This AllThingsMazzy mega-mod is installed like any other Weidu mod.
 Unzip it, put the AllThingsMazzy folder and set up file in your main game folder, and then run the set up.
     - We recommend installing the mod after major quest and NPC mods but before your tweaks.
 This will help crossmod NPC content work properly.
 See the "List of Mods with Crossmod Content" file for more details.
-    - HOWEVER, if you plan to use the NPC Flirtpack or any romance mod that adds Player-Initiated Dialogues for existing NPCs, you should install those mods after AllThingsMazzy and any other banter/romance mods.
+    - HOWEVER, if you plan to use the NPC Flirtpack or any romance mod that adds Player-Initiated Dialogues for existing NPCs, you should install those mods after AllThingsMazzy and any other banter/romance mods if possible.
 We've done our best to account for PIDs in Mazzy, but they have a way of breaking other mods that are installed afterwards.
-    - After the main mod installs, choose whether you want ForTheGood/ForTheEvil and duplicate TOB epilogues.
+    - After the main mod installs, choose whether you want ForTheGood/ForTheEvil and the other optional content.
 These sections are not mutually exclusive.
     - To install a later version, uninstall the previous version and delete the AllThingsMazzy folder before installing the new version as usual.
-    - We had to add scriptnames to three existing NPCs to make certain things trigger properly.
+    - We had to add scriptnames to some existing NPCs to make certain things trigger properly.
 This might cause issues with any other mods that do the same, but those are not common.
 If anyone wants a scriptname for Rose Bouquet, Gereth, BPROST1, DHARLOT1, or Bertrand the Companion, we'd be happy to share our code to aid compatibility.

 Once installed, you shouldn't need to restart your game, though you may have already missed some interjections.
 We have put so much redundancy into our coding that you should be able to have a couple conversations, kick Mazzy out of your party, delete the mod, play half the game, get Mazzy back in your party, reinstall the mod, and have things pick up where they left off.
 You can break the game if you try, but we've done our best to make it difficult.